-The Company does not plan on making any significant changes to its compensation policies during the upcoming financial year.
+The Company does not plan on making any significant changes to its employee compensation policies during the upcoming financial year, although it is in the process of evaluating a deferred share unit plan for its Board of Directors.
 Finally, the Corporation has no stated policy regarding whether directors or Named Executive Officers are permitted to purchase financial instruments that are designed to hedge or offset a decrease in the market value of equity securities granted or held by them.